Katmai Coastal Bears Adventure

 • Air travel to and from Kodiak, Alaska Airport (ADQ)

-• Any applicable passport and visa fees Items of a personal nature, such as laundry and alcoholic beverages
+• Any applicable passport and visa fees or items of a personal nature, such as laundry and alcoholic beverages

 • Travel, Medical and Trip Cancellation Insurance (optional, but recommended)